JuliaMolSim/DFTK.jl/docs/src/developer/setup.md

-using TestEnv       # Optional: automatically installs required packages TestEnv.activate()  # for tests in a temporary environment. using TestItemRunner
+using TestEnv       # Optional: automatically installs required packages TestEnv.activate()  # for tests in a temporary environment. using TestItemRunner cd("test")          # By default, the following macro runs everything from the parent folder.
 @run_package_tests filter = ti -> :core ∈ ti.tags
 ```
 Or to only run the tests of a particular file `serialisation.jl` use